-Aung San Suu Kyi began speaking out in favour of the protests and rallies against the dictator U Ne Win and his policies, focusing her speeches on democracy and human rights.
+Photo credit: Platon/Time.Can you imagine being locked away in your room for 15 years?
+Me neither, but it happened to this lady!
+Aung San Suu Kyi began speaking out in favor of the protests and rallies against the dictator U Ne Win and his policies, focusing her speeches on democracy and human rights.
 In retaliation U Ne Win’s military junta put Aung San Suu Kyi under house arrest with no communication with the outside world for almost 15 years.
 That certainly didn’t silence her.

 11. Leymah Gbowee

 Photo credit: Michael Angelo.In collaboration with Ellen Johnson Sirleaf, Leymah Gbowee helped bring a period of peace to Liberia through her leadership of a women’s peace movement.
 Her efforts enabled a free election in 2005 that gave the presidency to Sirleaf.

 12. Rebecca Lolosoli

 Rebecca Lolosoli helped establish the Umoja Women’s Village in Kenya after she was beaten for speaking up for victims of rape.
 She continues to fight for women and their right to make decisions and own land and businesses.